ndf-zz/metarace-roadmeet/README.md

 system font to one with fixed-width digits eg:
 Noto Sans Regular.

-Debugging messages can be viewed using journactl:
+Debugging messages can be viewed using journalctl:

 	$ journalctl -f